radiantlogic-v8/documentation-new/documentation/configuration/identity-views/special-attributes.md

 ### Unnest Groups

 Some directory vendors, like Microsoft Active Directory, support nested groups where groups can be members of other groups.
 For clients that are unable to process nested groups, RadiantOne can flatten them and return all members in a single response.
-The unnest groups setting is applicable to proxy views or model-driven views (designed in Context Builder) that have been configured for persistent cache.
+The unnest groups setting is applicable to identity views that have been configured for persistent cache.
 Flattening nested groups adds processing overhead to RadiantOne, so persistent cache is required for optimal performance, and you must configure the unnest groups setting before initializing the persistent cache.
 The unnest group setting is not applicable to RadiantOne Directory stores.

 >[!note]
 >Using a computed attribute in the virtual view to unnest groups is an alternative to using the unnest groups setting.
-However, the computed attribute approach does not support circular groups (GroupA is a member of GroupB and Group B is a member of GroupA) whereas the unnest groups setting does.**
+However, the computed attribute approach does not support circular groups (GroupA is a member of GroupB and Group B is a member of GroupA) whereas the unnest groups setting does.

 The unnest groups setting is not enabled by default.
 To define a naming context that contains nested groups that RadiantOne should automatically flatten for client queries, follow the steps below.

-1. From the Main Control Panel > Settings tab > Interception section > Special Attributes Handling sub-section, locate the Unnest Groups section on the right.
+1. From the Control Panel > Setup > Directory Namespace > Namespace Design, select the root naming context that contains the nested group.

-2. Click **Add**.
+2. On the Special Attributes tab, locate the Unnest Groups section.

-3. Click **Add** and select the naming context that contains the nested groups.
+3. Click **+ NESTED GROUPS**.

-4. Click **OK**.
+4. Expand the view definition and select the nested group.

-5. Click **OK** to close the configuration window.
+5. Click **ADD**.

-6. Click **Save**.
+6. Click **SAVE**.

-7. Configure the persistent cache for the virtual view containing the nested groups.
-For help with configuring persistent cache, see the RadiantOne Deployment and Tuning Guide.
+7. Configure the persistent cache for the identity view containing the nested groups from the Cache tab.